 If your child is interested in coins from around the world, then the best way to store them is to buy 2 x 2 cardboard coin holders with plastic pages to hold them that fit into a three-ring binder.
 That way, you can rearrange your coin collection to suit the child's interest at any given moment.
 Organize them by country, continent, subject matter or any way that makes sense to the child.
 There is no right or wrong way to collect world coins.

 Be Sure Your New Coin Collection is Safe

 Whether you decide to collect for investment purposes, heirloom reasons, or for the fun of it, remember to use common sense safety practices in accumulating your treasures.
 Do not keep investment and heirloom coins at home!
 Get a safety deposit box for them.

 Coins that the kids are actively collecting can be kept at home, but keep them stored away in drawers out of sight of visitors to your home, especially if strangers visit.
 If the kids lose interest in a specific folder or coin type, take them to the bank and store them in the safety deposit box until the kids ask for them again.
 You may also want to invest in a home safe.

 Coins are always one of the first things burglars will grab because they are quickly sold.
 It never hurts to establish good collecting practices right from the start by always teaching your child to put his or her coins and folders away out of sight when he or she is done with them for the day.

 You Don't Have to Collect Coins on Your Own

-If you'd like to talk to someone else who can give you some advice about what to buy, develop a realtionship with a local coin dealer.
-If the kids have taken an interest in a new coin collection, find a local coin club they can join, and go to the meetings with them—not only as a chaperone, but to learn more yourself about which coins make good investments and which ones are just "fun to collect."
+If you'd like to talk to someone else who can give you some advice about what to buy, develop a relationship with a local coin dealer.
+If the kids have taken an interest in a new coin collection, find a local coin club they can join, and go to the meetings with them—not only as a chaperone but to learn more yourself about which coins make suitable investments and which ones are just "fun to collect."
 Many coin clubs have special programs for young numismatists.

 Edited by: James Bucki